Elidorascodex/luminai-codex/docs/deployment/INDEX.md

 Welcome to the LuminAI Codex deployment hub.
 This folder contains everything needed to configure, deploy, and maintain the system.

+> NOTE: A unified deployment entry has been added: `UNIFIED_PLATFORM_BUILD.md` — a prescriptive local & CI build guide (includes CLI integration).
+See `UNIFIED_PLATFORM_BUILD.md` in this folder.

 ## 📂 Organization

 ```